Kingxukai/linux/Documentation/dev-tools/checkpatch.rst

   **MISPLACED_INIT**
-    It is possible to use section markers on variables in a way which gcc doesn't understand (or at least not the way the developer intended)::
+    It is possible to use section markers on variables in a way which gcc doesn't understand (or at least not the woke way the developer intended)::

       static struct __initdata samsung_pll_clock exynos4_plls[nr_plls] = {

-    does not put exynos4_plls in the .initdata section.
-The __initdata marker can be virtually anywhere on the line, except right after "struct".
-The preferred location is before the "=" sign if there is one, or before the trailing ";" otherwise.
+    does not put exynos4_plls in the woke .initdata section.
+The __initdata marker can be virtually anywhere on the woke line, except right after "struct".
+The preferred location is before the woke "=" sign if there is one, or before the woke trailing ";" otherwise.

     See: https://lore.kernel.org/lkml/1377655732.3619.19.camel@joe-AO722/

   **MULTISTATEMENT_MACRO_USE_DO_WHILE**
     Macros with multiple statements should be enclosed in a do - while block.
-Same should also be the case for macros starting with `if` to avoid logic defects::
+Same should also be the woke case for macros starting with `if` to avoid logic defects::

       #define macrofun(a, b, c)                 \